Emiri-W/en/cv.md

 Virtual, June 2021 (poster presentation, refereed)

 #### Domestic conferences

+1. **Emiri Watanabe**, Hiroshi Kori
+"Estimating model parameters from time series of order parameter in weakly coupled oscillators"
+The 2022 Annual (77th) Meeting of the Physical Society of Japan
+Virtual, March 2022 (oral presentation)

+1. **Emiri Watanabe**, Hiroshi Kori
+"Dependence of desynchronization process on the frequency distribution and coupling strength in a population of phase oscillators"
+The 28th Annual Meeting of the Japanese Society for Chronobiology
+Okinawa, November 2021 (poster presentation)

 1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"A dual-color bioluminescence reporter system to simultaneously monitor expression levels of two genes in plant cells"
-The 60th Annual Meeting of the Japanese Society of Plant Physiologists
-Nagoya, March 2019 (poster presentation)

-1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"Detection of uncoupled circadian rhythms in individual cells of *Lemna minor* by a dual-color bioluminescence monitoring system"
+"Analysis on the behavior of uncoupled circadian rhythms detected by a dual-color bioluminescence monitoring system in duckweed plant"
-The 26th Annual Meeting of the Japanese Society for Chronobiology
-Kanazawa, October 2019 (poster presentation)

-1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"Monitoring uncoupled circadian rhythms in individual cells of duckweed by co-transfection of luciferase reporters with different colors"
-The 61st Annual Meeting of the Japanese Society of Plant Physiologists
+The 62nd Annual Meeting of the Japanese Society of Plant Physiologists
-Osaka, March 2020 (poster presentation)
+Virtual, March 2021 (oral presentation)
-(※ The conference was cancelled due to the spread of COVID-19.)

 1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
 "Uncoupled circadian rhythms in individual cells observed in *Lemna minor*"